angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 will occur.

 Given this, we Force back and they allow Thoughtseize to resolve.
-We see that their hand has a number of blanks and a {{Force of Negation}} plus a blue card.
+We see that their hand has a number of blanks and a :card[Force of Negation] plus a blue card.
 This is part explains why they did not want to hardcast the initial Force of Will so that they would have the mana for the Force of Negation.
 If they had just allowed Thoughtseize to resolve then we could have taken a Force and then